SaiSindhuja197/miyagi/docs/labs/02-build-your-own-copilot/README.md

     "resources\\sample-datasets\\random-walk-down-wall-street.txt"
     ]
     ```
 3. Click hydrate -> POST save 7288/datasets -> Click Send.
-You should see the following response
+You should see the following response:
     ```
     {
     "dataSetName": "intelligent-investor",